 I took up stream fishing with a spinning rod or baitcaster way too late in life, and I just don't have time to practice (not having a back yard sucks).
 I don't even get that much "practice" when fishing because it seems every fishing trip is with a different rod (and on at least half of my trips I'm casting flies or bait rather than lures).
 Not complaining, just laying the groundwork for the "This, that or both" question.

-If I recall correctly, I decided to keep an RZ4102B-UL (Rayz 4'10" 2-piece Baitcaster - Ultra Light) after I knew that Tenryu had decided to make the RZS51LL-BC (Rayz Spectra 5'1" Light Light - Bait Caster) but before I received the first one in the shop.
+If I recall correctly, I decided to keep an RZ4102B-UL (Rayz 4'10" 2-piece Baitcaster - Ultra Light) after I knew that Tenryu had decided to make the RZS51LL-BC (Rayz Spectra 5'1" Light Light - Bait Caster.
+Light Light is between Ultra Light and Light) but before I received the first one in the shop.
 I was able to get a good sense of what the rod would be like by fishing my RZS51LL spinning rod with a BFS reel.
 Tenryu uses the same blank for both the spinning and baitcasting versions of the RZS51LL.
-(The Light Light designation is between Ultra Light and Light.)

 The RZ4102B-UL is softer than the RZS51LL-BC, and I felt it would be more suitable for lighter lures and for flip casting (see also flip cast lesson).
 While I still believe that, I have come to the conclusion that for my own fishing, if I will be fishing lighter lures I will be much more likely to fish with a spinning rod than a baitcaster.
 Also, developing an accurate flip cast is likely to take a lot more practice than I'm willing and able to devote to it.